MLRS/gabra-api/README.md

 ### Web app

-- You need NodeJS.
+- You need [Node.js](https://nodejs.org).
 After cloning the repo run `npm install` to install Node packages locally.

-- You will need a file `server-config.js` with relevant details for your host.
+- You will need a file `server-config.js` containing the relevant details for your host.
   Start by copying `server-config.sample.js`.

 ### Database